Shikaga/PitchBlackAnalysis/index.md

 When Johns decides to sacrifice Jack to get the rest of the group to the ship, Riddick dispatches him.

-But it is literally only a few minutes later that Riddick abandons them all to their fates and heads to safety.
+But it is literally only a few minutes later that Riddick abandons all the survivors to their fates and heads to safety.

-And yet, it is odd that Riddick so vehemently disagreed with Johns on this point.
+And so it is odd that Riddick so vehemently disagreed with Johns on this point.
 In a sense, as Johns explains, he *is* performing triage, letting one die so that the rest might live.
-Johns is making a tough choice, putting the good of the group ahead of the individual, had told Riddick there was no way they could all get through, that they must sacrifice one of their number, and Riddick had clearly taken this as a unacceptable compromise.
+Johns is making a tough choice, putting the good of the group ahead of the individua.
+Johns had told Riddick there was no way they could all get through, that they must sacrifice one of their number, and Riddick had clearly taken this as a unacceptable compromise.

 Yet shortly after his moral grandstanding, Riddick abandons all the survivors to escape by himself.
 Perhaps Riddick sees a difference between his decision and Johns.

-One could conceive that their deaths were inevitable due to their own weakness, and that wasn't his problem, whereas Johns wanted him to kill an innocent girl to save his own life.
+One could conceive that their deaths were inevitable due to their own weakness, and that wasn't Riddicks problem, whereas Johns wanted him to kill an innocent girl to save his own life.

-The question about the moral differences between causing a death by action and causing a death by inaction is one for a philosophy class, and I will not go into it here.
+The question about the moral differences between causing a death by action and causing a death by inaction is one for a philosophy class, and we will not get into it here.
 Let's just say there are many viewpoints.

 But as far as film narrative goes, Riddick abandoning the survivors to their fate and Johns suggesting that they use one of the survivors for bait to save the others are equally reprehensible.
 So why is it that both the film and the audience forgives him for this?

 That is a difficult question to answer.
-And in reality, I think it largely due to the fact that we get distracted by the fact that the film switches to the character of Fry at this point in the film.
+And in reality it is largely due to the fact that we get distracted by the fact that the film switches to the character of Fry at this point in the film.
 The audience is too busy dealing with her story to truly analyse Riddick's behaviour in the context of his previous actions.

-But even when analysing Riddick's actions objectively, it is difficult for us to criticise them.
-The fact is, because the fact is, we never quite lose the viewpoint of him being a villain.
+But even when analysing Riddick's actions objectively, it is difficult for us to criticise them, because the fact is, we never quite lose the viewpoint of him being a villain.

 With all the things that he has done throughout the film, we never forget, that at the centre of everything, Riddick is a survivor.
 He has his own, perhaps selfish, code, that states that he will do whatever it takes to survive.

 And the fact that he never apologises for that, provides him with the thinest of "moral codes", and the audience can't help but respect that.
 He tells Johns that he will come to regret not "ghosting", Riddick when he had the chance.
 And when Fry asks him to help him, he unapologetically states that `"You don't know anything about me.
 I will leave you here"`.

 There is one thing that we can't stand, and that is betrayal.
-By being upfront and honest throughout about his villainy, we simply accept his actions.
+By being upfront and honest throughout about his villainy, we simply accept Riddick's actions.
 No matter how heinous a character might be, if they live by a code, we can forgive them.
 And so, in a sense, the survivors bring it on themselves.
 He warned them that he would betray them, and still they let him live and so Riddick is blameless for his actions.

 The slipping mask
 -----------------

 So, while Riddick may not be a villain, he is a ruthless killer, who cares only about his own survival.
 A stone cold badass, who leaves everyone in no doubt of his own selfishness.

-Not quite.
-While a cursory glance of Riddick's character in may lead you to this conclusion, things are a lot more complicated than that.
+Well, not quite.
+While a cursory glance of Riddick's character may lead you to this conclusion, things are a lot more complicated than that.

 While Riddick tries at all times to play the part of a merciless convict, he isn't, at least not in *Pitch Black*.